openfaas/workshop/README.md

 ## [Lab 6 - Chain or combine Functions into workflows](./lab6.md)

+* Chaining functions on the client-side
-* Make use of another function
+* Call one function from another
-* Director pattern

 ## [Lab 7 - Put it all together](./lab7.md)

-> Triaging customer feedback from Twitter
+> Build `issue-bot` - an auto-responder for GitHub Issues

+* Get a GitHub account
+* Set up a tunnel with ngrok
+* Create an webhook receiver `issue-bot`
-* Receiving Tweets from IFTTT.com
+* Receive webhooks from GitHub
-* Filtering out unwanted messages
-* Sorting good + bad with SentimentAnalysis
+* Deploy SentimentAnalysis function
-* Forwarding to two different Slack channels
+* Apply labels via the GitHub API
+* Complete the function

 You can start with the first lab [Lab 1](lab1.md).

 ## Wrapping up

-If you're taking an instructor-led workshop, we'll now take Q&A and cover some advanced topics too.
+If you're taking an instructor-led workshop, we'll now take Q&A and cover some advanced topics:

-* What is auto-scaling and how does it work?
-* How to monitoring functions with a dashboard in Grafana
-* How to enable TLS for security
+* Auto-scaling
+* Security
-* How to lock down the gateway with Basic Authentication
+  * TLS / Basic Authentication
-* Object storage with S3/Minio
+* Object storage
-* How to build your own templates
-    * How to customise the templates
+* Customisations for templates

+The [appendix](./appendix.md) contains some additional content.